-The Forestry for Maine Birds approach
+WHAT IS Forestry for Maine Birds?

-- Foresters have the expertise to create management plans that consider what habitat birds need and how to create it over the long-term.
+Foresters, who have the expertise to create management plans that consider what habitat birds need and how to create it over the long-term.

-- Loggers implement forest management plans and can improve habitat for birds in how they operate equipment and manage work sites.
+Loggers, who implement forest management plans and can improve habitat for birds in how they operate equipment and manage work sites.